Break On Through (To the Other Side): Critical reception

 In a song review for AllMusic, critic Lindsay Planer comments that Morrison's lyrics "reveal a literacy that had rarely been incorporated into rock music":

 Immediately the lyrics indicate that something is different ...
 "Break on Through" is structured like a love song.
-However, Morrison's phraseology cleverly juxtaposes romantic lyrics such as "I found an island in your arms/A country in your eyes" with the almost sinister lines "arms that chain[ed up]/Eyes that lie[d]".
+However, Morrison's phraseology cleverly juxtaposes romantic lyrics such as "I found an island in your arms/A country in your eyes" with the almost sinister lines "arms that chain[ed us]/Eyes that lie[d]".

 "Break On Through (To the Other Side)" was described by Billboard as an "excitement filled rocker" that represents a "powerful debut."
 Cash Box said the single is a "driving pulsating track that should see plenty of spins."
 It has also been widely considered one of the band's greatest songs.
 In 2021, The Guardian ranked the song number two on their list of the 30 greatest Doors songs, and Louder Sound ranked it number five on their list of the 20 greatest Doors songs.
 In 2012, the song was selected to be played on Mars during a NASA mission.